apurba2099/My-News-App/README.md

-Here's a sample README file for your GitHub project:
+Here's the updated README with the new demo link:

 ---